 How can we generate sequence data?

-The universal thanks to generate sequence data in deep learning are to coach a network.
-It’s usually an RNN or a convnet to predict subsequent token or next few tokens during a sequence, using the previous tokens as input.
+The universal thanks to generating sequence data in deep learning are to coach a network.
+It’s usually an RNN or a convnet to predict subsequent tokens or the next few tokens during a sequence, using the previous tokens as input.
 As an example, given the input “the cat is on the ma,” the network is trained to predict the target t, subsequent character.
-As was common when working with text data, tokens are typically words or characters, and any network which will model the probability of subsequent token given the previous ones is named a language model.
+As was common when working with text data, tokens are typically words or characters, and any network which will model the probability of subsequent tokens given the previous ones is named a language model.
 The language model seizures the latent space of language as its statistical structure.

-Once we’ve such a trained language model, we’ll sample from it (generate new sequences): we feed it an initial string of text (called conditioning data), ask it to get subsequent character or subsequent word (we can even generate several tokens at once), add the generated output back to the input file , and repeat the method repeatedly .
+Once we’ve such a trained language model, we’ll sample from it (generate new sequences): we feed it an initial string of text (called conditioning data), ask it to get the subsequent character or subsequent word (we can even generate several tokens at once), add the generated output back to the input file, and repeat the method repeatedly.
 This loop allows us to get sequences of arbitrary length that reflect the structure of the info on which the model was trained: sequences that look almost like human-written sentences.